aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-preparation.md

 Updating the Data Catalog from within the AWS Glue ETL Job has the benefit that the consumers that rely on the Data Catalog will have immediate access to the newly produced data sets.
 Furthermore, this approach can lower the cost if no additional crawler has to be executed.
 To understand the cost of running a crawler, refer to the [Glue Pricing](https://aws.amazon.com/glue/pricing/) page.
 When evaluating this approach for your use case, please check your requirements against the existing [restrictions](https://docs.aws.amazon.com/glue/latest/dg/update-from-job.html#update-from-job-restrictions).
-As MyStore stores the clean data in Parquet format, two of the restrictions also apply in their use case.
-First, the output has to be writen using the `glueparquet` format, because `parquet` is not supported when leveraging the Data Catalog update feature from within the job.
-Furthermore, tables created or updated with the `glueparquet` classification cannot be used as data sources for other jobs.
-So MyStore runs an additional crawler on the *clean* S3 bucket, once all data preparation jobs finished successfully.
-This crawler will classify the data as `parquet` and adds statistics metadata to the Glue Data Catalog.

-While this approach increases the cost by another crawler execution per data preparation workflow execution, it ensures that data is immediately accessible and compatible with any type of downstream consumers.
-Even though, having a single crawler scanning all entity types within the *clean* S3 bucket introduces an unnecessary dependency between all entity types, it reduces the crawling cost significantly.

 In summary, tradeoffs have to be made between: